taintech/bittrex-scala-client/README.md

 ## Market and Account API

-To Use Market and Account APIs you need to create API keys under your account `Settings->Manage API Keys`.
+To Use Market and Account APIs you need to create API keys under your account in Bittrex go to `Settings -> Manage API Keys`.
 Then create configuration file `src/main/resources/application.conf`:
 ```
 bittrex-client {